LadyAelita/5e-n1300/en_US/Pages/Journal/Characters/The Masked Man.md

 ### With Reymar

-> I wholeheartedly hope that our collaborative efforts shall bear fruit, Mr Cleric.
+> I wholeheartedly hope that our collaborative efforts shall bear fruit, Sir Cleric.
 >
 > – *The Masked Man to Reymar*

 Despite apparently treating [Reymar](Reymar.md) as an ally in the investigation of [the mysterious murders](The Murderer.md), he definitely considers him an outsider and more of a business partner than a friend.
 He shamelessly disrespected [his religion](Nameless Keeper.md) and made sure it was evident that he was enjoying every second of it.

 Simultaneously, Reymar seemingly agrees with [Nathaniel](Nathaniel.md) and considers The Masked Man to be a very suspicious and potentially dangerous individual.

+## Quotes

+* "[Sir Cleric](Reymar.md), [Sir Nathaniel](Nathaniel.md).
+A truly ambitious attempt, yet ultimately... pointless.
+And now behold, the [bishop](Belial.md) has departed the battlefield.
+Not unlike the pawn, one ever so close to defying destiny and reaching the [other side](#!Pages/Journal/Locations/Plane of Death.md), mind you.
+What an irony, isn't it?
+All the while the final drop of [Blood leaks out of the Order](#!Pages/Journal/Organizations/The Blood Order.md), tantamount to the probability of your triumph in our little game, Mr. Nathaniel. *Checkmate*.
+You're a worthy adversary, although you've nearly exhausted your resources.
+There is but a king on your side, one without a crown, at that.
+Oh, and your [queen](Amanda.md), of course.
+The queen, whom you cannot even move." - to Nathaniel, after killing Belial.